curv3d/curv/docs/shapes/README.rst

 texture
   A texture is an infinite, possibly animated colour pattern that can be applied to a shape, giving it colour.
+  Textures can be 2D or 3D.
-  Textures can be constructed by composing intensity fields and colour maps.
+  They can be constructed by composing intensity fields and colour maps.

 intensity field
   An intensity field is a colour pattern with the colours abstracted away,